 I spent a few minutes today figuring out how to put the Indian Rupee sign (₹) in a LaTeX document.
 The XeLaTeX engine allows you to use TrueType/OpenType fonts in LaTeX.
 The Ubuntu font family has the Rupee symbol.
 I find that the ‘light’ font variant, scaled to 95% goes well with LaTeX’s default Computer Modern font.

 Here’s a small example that combines the two.
-Download the Ubuntu fonts and extract the Ubuntu-L.ttf
+Download the

-file to the same folder as the following LaTeX source.
+the following LaTeX source.
 Then process with xelatex

 .